- ½ cup plus 1 tbsp almond flour

 - Pour in 2–3 tablespoons of batter per pancake and turn over once the center begins to bubble (usually takes about 3–4 minutes).

 Pancakes are typically viewed as one of those indulgent foods that you can never enjoy when you’re trying to be healthy or lose weight.
 Luckily, with some great gluten-free, low-carb and high-protein flours on the market today, you can prepare pancakes so that they are actually beneficial for your health — and waistline.

-My fluffy low-carb pancakes are made with almond flour, grass-fed cream cheese and eggs.
+My fluffy low-carb pancakes (that are also keto pancakes) are made with almond flour, grass-fed cream cheese and eggs.
 If you’re on a low-carb diet or just trying to keep to a certain amount of net carbs or carbs per day, try these delicious and nutritious pancakes — you’ll want to make them your new go-to breakfast!